5 Things You Can Automate Today with an AI Agent

 What Agent-S does: Your agent connects to your data sources, pulls the numbers on a schedule, compiles them into a formatted report, identifies notable trends or anomalies, and delivers it wherever you want — email, Slack, a shared document.

-Set up a recurring task: “Every Friday at 4pm, pull this week’s revenue from Stripe, new signups from our database, and traffic from Google Analytics.
+“Every Friday at 4pm, pull this week’s revenue from Stripe, new signups from our database, and traffic from Google Analytics.
 Compare to last week.
-Highlight anything that changed more than 20%.
-Format it as a brief executive summary and drop it in the #metrics Slack channel.”
+Highlight anything that changed more than 15%.
+Format it as an executive summary and drop it in the #metrics Slack channel.”

-Time saved: 3-6 hours per week, plus faster decision-making from consistent reporting.
+Time saved: 3-6 hours per week, plus faster decision-making from consistent, contextualized reporting.

-The pattern across all five automations is the same:
+The pattern across all five automations is the same, and setup typically takes 10-15 minutes per automation:

 -